-Our audit procedures over the IBNR provision included an examination of the applied methodology, as well as the calculations used, by the company for both the regular and the Acier portfolio respectively.
-We reconciled the data from which these underlying parameters are extracted to the underlying subsystems in order to verify the accuracy and completeness of the parameters.
+Our audit procedures over the IBNR provision included an examination of the applied methodology, as well as the calculations used, by the Group for both the regular and the Acier portfolio respectively.
+We reconciled PD and LGD data to the underlying historical loss information.
+We assessed the sensitivity with respect to the LIP and compared the applied LIP to market practice.
 We recalculated the provision and reconciled the EAD to the underlying subsystems where we found no differences.